The 16 Best Collagen Supplements For Skin, Joints & More*

 Best marine collagen

-If you generally follow a pescatarian diet, marine collagen will be just right for you.
+While bovine collagen peptides tend to be the most effective, if you generally follow a pescatarian diet, marine collagen will be just right for you.
 Always look for peptides sourced from wild-caught sources, like this one here, which comes from sustainably sourced cod and nothing else (there's more on sourcing parameters below).
 We also like how transparent this brand is: They break down the amino acid profile, are third-party tested, and a Certified B Corp.

 Marine Collagen Peptides, Natural Force ($59.99)